Country selection

 Quality Requirements

-Last content review/update: May 22, 2024
+Last content review/update: September 15, 2025

 Investigator's Brochure

 According to the BioequivTrial (which amends Appendix I of the ClinDrugTrialGCP), the Investigator’s Brochure (IB) is considered an essential document to submit before a clinical trial may be conducted.
 Vietnam requires the sponsor to submit a summary of the IB to the Ministry of Health (MOH)’s Administration of Science, Technology and Training (ASTT) in the clinical trial registration dossier.
 Research institutions are required to submit the full IB to the ASTT in the study approval dossier.
-(Note: The ClinDrugTrialGCP and the BioequivTrial also refer to the sponsor as “organizations and individuals with clinical reagents” or “donor”.)
+(Note: The ClinDrugTrialGCP and the BioequivTrial also refer to the sponsor as “organizations and individuals with clinical trial drugs” or “donor”.)

 As per the ClinDrugTrialGCP and the BioequivTrial, the IB contains information and data about preclinical research and clinical trials on the investigational product(s) (IPs).
 The IB also demonstrates that clinical information related to the IP has been provided to the principal investigator (PI).